xubodhu/RLRC/README.md

 ### Cite

-If you use the data, please cite this paper:
+If you think our work is helpful, please cite

 ```
 @inproceedings{xu2021reinforced,